Church of Our Lady of Grace & St Edward, Chiswick

 The 1886 Church of Our Lady of Grace & St Edward, serving the Roman Catholic parish of Chiswick, stands on the south side of Chiswick High Road, on the corner with Duke's Avenue.

 History

 The parish was founded in 1848.
 A school was started around 1855, and a church was opened by Cardinal Wiseman on the present site in 1864.
 It was replaced by the present building in 1886, opened by Cardinal Manning.
 The debts incurred were paid off and the church consecrated in 1904.
 The square tower was added after the First World War by Canon Egan as a war memorial.
 The east wall facing Duke's Avenue was damaged by a bomb in 1944; the wall and roof were restored in 1953, with the addition of a porch and baptistery by Donald Plaskett Marshall.

+A chapel of ease (supplementary church), St Joseph's, was based in Bolton Road, Grove Park, from 1944: the present red brick building dates from 1961.

-The church is paired with two local churches, St Dunstan's, Gunnersbury and St Joseph's, Grove Park.
+The church of Our Lady of Grace & St Edward is paired with St Joseph's and St Dunstan's, Gunnersbury.